 Photo Credit: Kent Hannon

-A Christmas Story, the Musical by Joseph Robinette, Benj Pasek and Justin Paul, based on the writings of Jean Shepherd, is presented by Oconee Youth Playhouse at the Oconee County Civic Center Jan.
-13–14 and Jan.
-20–21 at 7 p.m. with 3 p.m. matinees on Sunday, Jan.
-15 and Jan.
-22. Tickets are $14-$18, cash or check only and available in the lobby an hour before the performance.
+Hairspray, written by Marc Shaiman, Scott Wittman, Mark O’Donnell and Thomas Meehan, is presented by the Oconee Youth Playhouse at the Oconee County Civic Center on Friday, Aug.
+26 and Saturday, Aug.
+27 at 7 p.m. with a 3 p.m. matinee on Sunday, Aug.
+28. Tickets are $14–18 and available in the lobby an hour before the performance.
+Visit oconeeyouthplayhouse.com for more information.